Benito Wainwright

 Evolutionary Biologist and Presenter

-British-Mexican Benito Wainwright is an evolutionary biologist, research scientist and presenter.
-His zany, high-energy style is captivating audiences on radio and YouTube, and he makes his TV debut on Channel 5’s Go Green with the Grimwades (Milkshake).
+British-Mexican Dr Benito Wainwright is an evolutionary biologist, research scientist and presenter.
+He made his television debut on Channel 5’s Go Green with the Grimwades (Milkshake) and captivates audiences on radio and YouTube.

-Benito recently collaborated with TV producer Ruth Campbell on her Wild Adventures 101 YouTube series.
 During the COVID-19 lockdown, he launched his own podcast which humorously celebrated the extraordinary efforts of early-career biologists during the pandemic.
-During the first lockdown, he was also interviewed by TV presenter Patrick Aryee on his “Patrick Goes Wild” YouTube series.
-In September 2020, Benito was asked by Bristol University’s undergraduate admissions team to produce an entertaining video that explained how a Biology degree would operate in a pandemic, which subsequently resulted in an interview on BBC Radio Bristol.
+He was also asked by the University of Bristol’s undergraduate admissions team to produce an entertaining video that explained how a Biology degree would operate in a pandemic, which subsequently resulted in an interview on BBC Radio Bristol.
+In 2023, he also hosted a popular science engagement activity at Green Man Festival aimed at explaining the diversity of lifespans across the animal kingdom.

-From rearing frogspawn and caterpillars in his back garden to being obsessed with classic wildlife television programs such as The Really Wild Show and Springwatch, Benito’s infectious curiosity for the natural world began at a very young age.
-Ever since he got his first camera, aged 12, he has been presenting and producing his own films, mainly focusing on exciting UK species but his Mexican dual-nationality have also led to some life-changing wildlife encounters from swimming with whale sharks to being surrounded by millions of monarch butterflies at their world-renowned migration roosting sites.
+Benito’s infectious curiosity for the natural world began at a very young age.
+Ever since he got his first camera, aged 12, he has been presenting and producing his own films, mainly focusing on exciting UK species but his Neotropical research and Mexican dual-nationality have also led to some life-changing wildlife encounters across Latin America.

 He co-presented his own science/nature radio show (Nature Xposed) on the Bristol University radio station (BURST) where he interviewed a mix of academics and wildlife film producers.